-Our police history checks are 100% accurate because we source data only from the Police National Computer, so there is no discrepancy.
+Our history checks are 100% accurate because we source data only from the Police National Computer, so there is no discrepancy.
 Moreover, they are super easy to execute; just give us your vehicle’s registration number, and we will reveal its stolen history straightaway.

 Remember, our car theft check is part of our premium service, and there is no such thing as a free stolen check.
 It will just cost you £8.95 and save you from losing thousands of pounds in returning the stolen vehicle.
 Besides knowing a vehicle’s stolen history, you will also see if it is written-off, scrapped, high risk, clocked, or financed.

-What should you do if car is stolen?
+What should I do if the car is stolen?

-Initiate a police car check by calling 101 and request to direct the call to your local police.
-The officer will register your complaint after you confirm your vehicle’s registration number, make, model, and colour.
-You will receive a crime reference number, which you require when you inform your insurer, and once you demand a tax refund.
-The police will notify the DVLA about the vehicle stealing.
+The officer will register your complaint after confirming your vehicle’s registration number, make, model, and colour.
+In return, they offer the crime reference number, which is required to inform your insurer and once you demand a tax refund.
+The Police will notify the DVLA about the vehicle stealing.

 Talk to your insurer and ask them how to apply for the insurance claim.

-While it is hard to receive compensation for stolen vehicles from the insurer, if you get lucky and get reimbursement for it, you need to notify the DVLA that your car is sold to the insurer.
-In case your vehicle was using a personalised number plate that you like to retain, you have to get it back before informing the DVLA that you do not possess the vehicle now.
+While it is hard to receive compensation for stolen vehicles from the insurer, you need to notify the DVLA that your car is sold to the insurer if you get lucky and get reimbursed for it.
+In case your vehicle was using a personalized number plate that you like to retain, you have to get it back before informing the DVLA that you do not possess the vehicle now.

-How to know if your car is marked by the police?
+How to know if the Police mark your car?